 Typhoon Signal 8: Hold on to your hats!
 The typhoon is well and truly here.
 Gale force winds are expected or blowing in HK and will continue.
 Don’t even think about using an umbrella, it’ll just get blown around.
 Flights are likely to be delayed or cancelled.
 Check how your flights might be affected at the airport to see what’s happening.
 Most of Hong Kong will shut down.
 Shops will close and send their staff home.

 Typhoon Signal 9: Winds are getting even stronger.
 At this point the winds will start proper howling and the outdoor mounted AC units are likely to shake, and maybe even leak water as typhoons have a habit of blowing the rain sideways.

 Typhoon Signal 10: Stay home.
 Really.
 And stay away from the windows.
 This is the strongest signal, and only hoisted once in a blue moon.
 Winds will reach hurricane forces even in the naturally protected Victoria Harbour and it’s likely to do some serious damage.
 Typhoon Mangkhut in September 2018 saw windows blown out, tens of thousands of trees felled, and recorded storm surges at almost 4 m high, flooding seaside residences and even knocking over an elevator construction shaft into a nearby building.

 - Stay indoors, and away from the windows.
 Strong winds and flying debris have been known to shatter them.

 - Don’t go hiking, the paths can flood quickly, not to mention the danger of lightning strikes and falling trees.
 If the typhoon signal 3 is hoisted, it’s just better not to risk getting caught in a storm out there.

-- Try not to walk under trees, their roots can get loosened by the storm and they can topple without warning.
+- Try not to walk under trees, their roots can become loosened by the storm and topple without warning.